Bundles

 A bundle is the main container Vidsy.ai uses for recorded video work.

-Instead of treating each file as a separate job, Vidsy.ai lets you group one or more videos into a single bundle so you can organize footage, analyze it, and review the results together.
+Instead of treating every recording as a separate job, Vidsy.ai lets you group related recordings in one bundle.
+You can use a bundle to organize footage, analyze it, and review the results together.

 Use bundles when you want to: